Drought Monitoring and Water Conservation Measures

 Conserve water by turning off the tap water when not in use.

-This is a fairly basic principle, turn the tap water off when you're still brushing your teeth, scrubbing your hands, etc. Flush your toothbrush, switch off the tap, and brush, then walk out to wash your brush and your mouth.
-Apply a similar strategy while washing dishes or car washing.
-You can likewise explore different avenues regarding utilizing less tension.
+Apply a similar strategy while washing dishes or your car.
+You can likewise explore other ways to use less pressure.
 For instance, the fixture doesn't need to be on to the max while allowing the shower to heat up or washing hands.

 -